aymanxdev/my-portfolio/README.md

    - Your frontend should be running on [http://localhost:8000](http://localhost:8000)
 4. `npm run build` to build to production locally

+There might be a warning to update npm packages - see developer github open issue

 ## Enable real-time content preview in development

 1. Go to your [project’s API settings on manage.sanity.io](https://manage.sanity.io/projects/3xlzfqkt/settings/api) and create a token with read rights.